With over 3,597,691 downloads, WordPress is one of the most powerful CMS (content management systems) on the web.

 WordPress SEO is more than just installing a plugin and letting it fly.
 It requires some customization and works to get WordPress working seamlessly with the search engines.

-In this guide, I am going to cover every topic of WordPress SEO… From the best plugins to using social signals.
+In this WordPress SEO guide, I am going to cover every topic of SEO for WordPress-based websites… From the best plugins to using social signals.

 WordPress On-Page SEO Optimization